Shrewsbury, New Jersey: Education

 The Shrewsbury Borough School District serves public school students ranging from pre-kindergarten through eighth grade at the Shrewsbury Borough School.
-As of the 2018–19 school year, the district, comprised of one school, had an enrollment of 479 students and 50.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.5:1.
+As of the 2022–23 school year, the district, comprised of one school, had an enrollment of 465 students and 53.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.8:1.
 The school features three homerooms per grade, with special classes that include physical education, art, music, computers, and for language, Spanish.

 For ninth through twelfth grades, public school students attend Red Bank Regional High School, which serves students from the boroughs of Little Silver, Red Bank and Shrewsbury, along with students in the district's academy programs from other communities who are eligible to attend on a tuition basis.
 Students from other Monmouth County municipalities are eligible to attend the high school for its performing arts program, with admission on a competitive basis.
-The borough has two elected representatives on the nine-member Board of Education.
-As of the 2018–19 school year, the high school had an enrollment of 1,208 students and 119.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.1:1.
+The borough has two elected representatives on the nine-member board of education.
+As of the 2022–23 school year, the high school had an enrollment of 1,195 students and 122.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.7:1.

 Private school options include Christian Brothers Academy or Red Bank Catholic High School, the local Catholic schools, operated by the Roman Catholic Diocese of Trenton.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 21.50 mi of roadways, of which 16.88 mi were maintained by the municipality, 2.75 mi by Monmouth County and 1.87 mi by the New Jersey Department of Transportation.

-Route 35 is the main north–south road in Shrewsbury, while CR 520 is oriented east–west along the northern border.
+Route 35 is the main north–south road in Shrewsbury, while County Route 520 is oriented east–west along the northern border.

-The Garden State Parkway is accessible in neighboring Tinton Falls or via CR 520 in Middletown.
+The Garden State Parkway is accessible in neighboring Tinton Falls or via County Route 520 in Middletown Township.

 Public transportation

-NJ Transit offers train service on the North Jersey Coast Line at the Little Silver station.
+NJ Transit offers train service at the Little Silver station.
+Commuter service is provided on the North Jersey Coast Line, offering express and local service.
+Diesel service operates from Hoboken Terminal to Bay Head station.
+Electric service operates from New York Penn Station to Long Branch station, where the electrified portion of the line ends.
+Mid-line stations include Newark Penn Station, Newark Liberty International Airport Station and Secaucus Junction.

 NJ Transit local bus service is available on the 831 and 832 routes.